Shodo Daisuki Episode 19

 Shimauchi 04:10

-Or about 3 cm, known as “1 sun.”
-Something around this size works well.
+Or about 3 cm—called “1 sun.”
+Something around this size is good.

-Next is the most important tool—the carving knife (intō).
+Next is the most important: the carving knife (intō).

 Shimauchi 04:30

-There are double-edged knives (chūhō) like the one I’m holding, and single-edged knives (katabō).
+There are double-edged knives (chūhō) and single-edged knives (katahō).

 Shimauchi 04:47

-Many people have strong preferences about their knives.
-There are many types, and finding one that suits your hand is part of the fun.
+Many people have strong preferences.
+There are many types, and finding one that fits your hand is part of the fun.

 Shimauchi 04:59

-Next is cinnabar ink (shuboku).
-This is used to create the seal drafts,
+Next is vermilion ink (shuboku).
+You need it to create drafts and for the seal surface.

 Shimauchi 05:18